spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Worker SDK `14.0.1` upgrade

-There are a number of breaking changes to contend with for the Worker SDK upgrade:
+The Worker SDK upgrade introduces breaking changes to the connection flow, and removes the `Vector3f` and `Vector3d` types from the standard schema library.

 #### Removal of `Vector3f` and `Vector3d`

-These two schema types are no longer available in the schema standard library.
-You can replace their definitions by defining a schema file in your project:
+These two schema types are no longer available in the standard schema library.
+You can replace their definitions by first defining a schema file in your project:

 ```
 package my_game;